drue/King-James/README.md

 King James
 ==========

 This software is for creating audio recorder appliances on Linux.
-The main use case is concert recording with a small SBC such as a RaspberryPi or BeagleBone.
 It sports an HTML/JS interface for wireless remote control with a phone or any other web browser.
+The current target is a Raspberry Pi fitted with the Wolfson audio card.

 The core consists of a Python Tornado server with a C++ module that interfaces with ALSA and writes the FLAC files.
+The recording core is written to ensure dropout free performance.
 Socket.IO, with TornadIO2, is used for realtime communication with the controlling browser.
-Components are tied together with ZeroMQ.
+The core sends levels and status back up to Tornado with ZeroMQ over Unix sockets.

 Features
 --------